StereoMath: An Accessible and Musical Equation Editor: Related Work

-To the best of our knowledge, this work is the first equation editor built to mirror the intuitive nature of sighted equivalents, in a 2D spatial sense.
+To our best knowledge, this work is the first equation editor built to mirror the intuitive nature of sighted equivalents.
 The only web-based alternative, Desmos \cite{noauthor_desmos_nodate}, is closed-source and lacks LaTeX code generation.